Zamboanga (film): Premise

 Zamboanga centers around a sea-faring tribe ruled by Datu Tanbuong, which relied on pearl farming.
 Danao (Fernando Poe) is betrothed to the datu's granddaughter, Minda (Rosa del Rosario).

 Hadji Razul, a leader of pirate Moro tribe, kidnaps Minda which led to a tribal war between the groups of Tanbuong and Razul.
 The conflict ends with Danao rescuing Minda and the demise of Razul.
 Danao and Minda marry and sail into the sunset.

 Production

 Zamboanga was produced by Filippine Films by American duo George Harris and Eddie Tait.
-The two hired Filipino-American Eduardo de Castro to direct the film, with William H. Jansen fulfilling the role of the cameraman.
-Jansen was used for underwater videography for the film, which was shot in 33mm.
-The film's principal photography began in 1936, taking place in Jolo Island in Sulu for nine months.
-Negatives of the film were sent to Hollywood in April 1937 for post-production.
-Louis R. Morse was responsible for Zamboangas sound recording, Ralph Dixon for the editing and Edward Kilenyi Sr. did the musical score.
+The two hired Filipino-American Eduardo de Castro to direct the film, with William H. Jansen serving as the cameraman.
+Jansen's skills utilized underwater videography for the film.
+Principal photography began in 1936, taking place in Jolo Island in Sulu for nine months.
+Shot in 35mm, negatives of the film were sent to Hollywood in April 1937 for post-production.
+Louis R. Morse was responsible for Zamboangas sound recording, Ralph Dixon for the editing, and Edward Kilenyi Sr. did the musical score.